Josumtz7/TFG/README.md

 # Currently developing

 Currently working to complete information that is not valid in the different channels using different strategies.
-This is being done in the mean_values function, to be finished by mid-final-February.
+This is being done in the mean_values function, to be developed by mid-final February.
 A part of using the mean values other strategies and algorithms are being tried for their optimal implementation.

 In parallel, the relationship between different channels and their interdependencies is being explored.
-This has not yet been implemented in the repository code.
+This is now implemented in the onlyoneepoch.m file.

 # To do list in the future